MileHacker Logo

 • Many upscale hotels in Linz feature spa facilities for their guests, sometimes accessible to non-guests for a fee.

-• Public thermal baths (Therme) are generally outside the city in nearby towns, like Bad Schallerbach, a short drive away.
+• Public thermal baths (Therme) are generally outside the city in towns close by, like Bad Schallerbach, a short drive away.

 • No hot springs are directly in Linz.
 However, Bad Schallerbach, a popular thermal spa town, has extensive hot spring facilities and natural therapy.

-• This destination is suitable for a relaxing day trip, offering a complete wellness experience.
+• This location is appropriate for a relaxing day trip, offering a complete wellness experience.

 Yoga & Swimming